888Lucy888/Q-Learning/README.md

 The training process involves running multiple episodes where the agents interact with the environment and update their Q-tables based on the rewards received.

-### Jerry's Training
+### **Jerry's Training Process**

-1. **Initialization**: Jerry starts at a predefined position, and the Q-table is initialized with zeros.
+   1. **Initialization**: Tomry starts at a predefined position, and the Q-table is initialized with zeros.
-2. **Action Selection**: Jerry selects an action based on the epsilon-greedy policy.
+   2. **Action Selection**: Terry selects an action based on the epsilon-greedy policy.
-3. **State Transition**: Jerry moves to the new state based on the selected action.
+   3. **State Transition**: Terry moves to the new state based on the selected action.
    4. **Reward Calculation**: Jerry receives a reward based on the new state.
    5. **Q-table Update**: The Q-table is updated using the Bellman equation.
    6. **Epsilon Decay**: The exploration rate is decayed over episodes to reduce exploration over time.

 ### Tom's Training

 1. **Initialization**: Tom starts at a predefined position, and the Q-table is initialized with zeros.